 Left untreated, high blood pressure can cause ED.
 However, some drug treatments for high blood pressure can also impair sexual function and cause ED.
 It may seem a bit like a vicious circle, but it isn’t necessarily.
 Not all high blood pressure medications cause ED.

-Drugs and ED
+Blood pressure medication and ED

 Some blood pressure drugs are more likely to lead to ED than others.
 If you learn which high blood pressure drugs are more likely to cause erectile dysfunction as a side effect, then you can talk with your doctor about them.
 This will help you get treatment that is best for you both in and out of the bedroom.